-🔥 1918 Campaigns: The Final Push Against the Germans
+🔥 1918 Campaigns: The Final Push and Surrender of the Germans

 By 1916, troops from Northern and Southern Rhodesia (modern-day Zambia and Zimbabwe) joined Allied forces in launching coordinated invasions into German East Africa (GEA) from all directions—British East Africa (now Kenya), Uganda, and the Belgian Congo.